Please STOP the Red, Yellow, Green

 This is part of a series of blog posts on measurement for improvement.
 You can read them all here.

-There is an epidemic spreading globally affecting leaders and their use and display of data.
-In a recent article in the ACHE HealthCare Executive publication, fellow improvement advisor Brandon Bennett and I make the case for leaders to stop using summary statistics displayed in tables with data color coded with red, yellow, and green.
-You can access the paper here and see why we advocate for data over time in Shewhart statistical process control (SPC) charts.
+There is a global epidemic that affects leaders and their use and display of data.
+We can stop it if we try.
+We need to help leaders stop using summary statistics displayed in tables with data color coded with red, yellow, and green.
+If leaders truly wish to be efficient and effective at identifying need for change, I advocate for data over time in Shewhart statistical process control (SPC) charts.

 Figure 1.
 RAG Dashboards.
 What you think you are doing versus what you do.